Annual review overdue — the platform drafts your chase pack | EHCP Clarity

 Escalate if necessary

-If the LA does not respond or continues to delay, escalate to the LA's SEN Manager, the local government ombudsman (if there has been sustained maladministration), or seek advice from SENDIASS or a specialist solicitor.
+If the local authority does not respond or continues to delay, escalate to the local authority's SEN Manager, the local government ombudsman (if there has been sustained maladministration), or seek advice from SENDIASS or a specialist solicitor.

 What your pack can include

-• Formal letter to the LA requesting the overdue annual review
+• Formal letter to the local authority requesting the overdue annual review

 • Escalation letter to the SEN Manager if the first request is ignored